samarjit/MyIMX233/README.md

 # Let me see if I can build a linux Computer

-I am starting with freescale microprocessor MCIMX233 128 LQFP and 64MB DDR2 SDRAM.
+I am starting with freescale microprocessor iMX233 128 LQFP and 64MB DDR2 SDRAM in 66TSOP.
+This single board computer will be bare bones with lots of GPIO exposed.
 There is no special goal for this project.
-I am just curious.
+I am just curious to see if it works.
+In future I might add an LCD.

 ## Drivers for this project.
 * Until recently I didn't know of a decent opensource software for PCB designing or circuit designing which can be used to design complicated circuits involving microprocessor.